TrueParser separates human dashboard access from machine access used by tenant apps and the Demo UI.

 1. Dashboard Sign-In

-The dashboard is used to manage tenants, apps, plans, and billing.
+The dashboard is used to manage tenants, apps, plans, storage, and billing.

 - URL: